samdravitzki/samdravitzki/README.md

 ### Ideas
 * Could be cool if the snake can break out of the canvas into the html page
-* For the aestheic it would be cool to see if I could make it work in isometric view
+* For the aesthetic it would be cool to see if I could make it work in isometric view
 * I would like to add some kind of original idea to snake.
 Maybe something like adding momentum or a third dimension could be cool?
 * Support mobile

 ## Twenty games challenge
-Twenty games challenge is a guided sylabus designed to build skills in game development
+Twenty games challenge is a guided syllabus designed to build skills in game development

-My goal is to build up the skills to be able to create fun, origninal interactive experiences, this seems like a great structured way to start developing these skills
+My goal is to build up the skills to be able to create fun, original interactive experiences, this seems like a great structured way to start developing these skills

 ### Scope